Restricted Materials

 Cellulosic fibres shall not be sourced from endangered species, ancient forests or protected areas.
 Makers should use organic cotton where possible inline with standards such as GOTS as it is proven to cause less environmental damage than conventional cotton.

-No cotton shall not be sourced from Xinjiang region of China.
+Cotton shall not be sourced from Xinjiang region of China.

 Man Made Cellulosic Fibres: Lyocell & Modal